-All CSU faculty members and research associates2 (broadly defined) are eligible and encouraged to apply.
+All CSU faculty members and research associates (broadly defined) are eligible and encouraged to apply.
 The Lead Principal Investigator (PI) must be from the CSU.
-Non-CSU co-Pls are permitted.
-All Pls must have PI status on their home campus.
+All PIs must have PI status on their home campus.
 Priority will be given to full-time Unit 3 members.
-Proposals from single Pls as well as those from multiple Pls at the same campus or different CSU campuses are permitted.
+If the Lead PI is not tenured/tenure-track, a tenured/tenure-track faculty member from the PI's campus must be listed as a co-PI.
+Proposals from single PIs as well as those from multiple PIs at the same campus or different CSU campuses are permitted.